The Wonders of Clay with Frances Palmer

-Frances Palmer explores the wonders of white earthenware, terra-cotta, and high-fire translucent porcelain clay
+Frances Palmer explores the marvels of white earthenware, terra-cotta, and high-fire translucent porcelain clay.

 I read Lewis Carroll’s Alice’s Adventures in Wonderland and Through the Looking- Glass as a child, and I continue to find a reflection of the absurdity of life.
 In one of my favorite passages from Through the Looking-Glass, Humpty Dumpty tells Alice that he pays words extra wages for allowing him to get so much good use out of them.
 In my work, when I feel I have used a clay body to its utmost inherent qualities, I feel I am paying the clay its extra wages.